eard3n1/sentinel_curve/README.md

 # sentinel_curve
-A lightweight resource monitoring & prediction tool that collects CPU and memory usage on Windows, feeds it into a <a href="https://pytorch.org/">PyTorch</a> regression model, and predicts future resource usage interactively.
+A resource monitoring & prediction tool that collects CPU/memory usage, feeds it into a <a href="https://pytorch.org/">PyTorch</a> regression model that predicts future resource usage interactively.

 ## Features
-- Real-time CPU and memory monitoring via CSV (Windows)
+- Real-time CPU and memory monitoring via C++ (Windows)
 - Time-series regression using LSTM in Python (PyTorch)
 - Interactive predictions and plots in Jupyter Notebook
+- Comes with a Batch file to make things easier

 ## Prequisites
 - Windows